axxroytovu/archipelago_manuals/manualevents.md

 ## Add the events

 Events are added in `after_create_regions`.
-You are essentially adding locations and items with `Null` as the ID.
+You are essentially adding locations and items with `None` as the ID.

 ```py
 def after_create_regions(world: World, multiworld: MultiWorld, player: int):